 - Ghost Stories has a really weird example.
 The ninth and final track on the album's tracklist is listed as "O," despite the fact that the first song that plays is actually titled "Fly On."
 "O" is, in fact, the hidden track that plays about two minutes after "Fly On" ends.

-- How the Mighty Have Fallen: The protagonist of "Viva la Vida" used to rule the world, now he sweeps the streets he used to own, looks back on his reign and laments his fate.I used to roll the dice
+- How the Mighty Have Fallen: The protagonist of "Viva la Vida" is a king that once had everything but now has nothing as he looks back on his reign and laments his fate.I used to roll the dice

 Feel the fear in my enemies' eyes